rogelioprieto/linux-tips/bash_list_all_usernames.md

+# List all users registered in Ubuntu using bash

 The local user information is stored in: ```/etc/passwd```

 ```less /etc/passwd```

 This will show the columns:

 - username

 - Password encrypted (A ‘x‘ in this field denotes the password is encrypted and saved in the /etc/shadow file.